AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 3. The Pagan and Jewish religions, the latter corrupted by heathen accretions, taught it.[^113]

-Westcott tells us: \"The written Gospel of the first period of the apostolic age was the Old Testament, interpreted by the vivid recollection of the Savior\'s ministry....
+Westcott tells us: "The written Gospel of the first period of the apostolic age was the Old Testament, interpreted by the vivid recollection of the Savior's ministry....
 The knowledge of the teachings of Christ...to the close of the Second Century, were generally derived from tradition, and not from writings.
-The Old Testament was still the great store-house from which Christian teachers derived the sources of consolation and conviction.\"[^114] Hence the false ideas must have been brought by converts from Judaism or Paganism.
-The immediate followers of our Lord\'s apostles do not explicitly treat matters of eschatology.
-It was the age of apologetics and not of polemics.[^115] The new revelation of the Divine Fatherhood through the Son occupied the chief attention of Christians, and the efforts seem to have been almost exclusively devoted to establish the truth of the Incarnation, \"God in Christ reconciling the world unto himself.\"[^116] We may reasonably conclude that if this great truth had been kept constantly in the foreground, uncorrupted by pagan error and human invention, there would have been none of those false conceptions of God
+The Old Testament was still the great store-house from which Christian teachers derived the sources of consolation and conviction."[^114] Hence the false ideas must have been brought by converts from Judaism or Paganism.
+The immediate followers of our Lord's apostles do not explicitly treat matters of eschatology.
+It was the age of apologetics and not of polemics.[^115] The new revelation of the Divine Fatherhood through the Son occupied the chief attention of Christians, and the efforts seem to have been almost exclusively devoted to establish the truth of the Incarnation, "God in Christ reconciling the world unto himself."[^116] We may reasonably conclude that if this great truth had been kept constantly in the foreground, uncorrupted by pagan error and human invention, there would have been none of those false conceptions of God